kishansoni2726/Project-Infra/README.md

     1).
 Clone this Repo

+    2). create one S3 bucket

+    3). make sure Access key you are using have access for that bucket

+    4). specify your bucket name in providers.tf file in terraform -> backend block

+        example:
+                terraform {
+                  backend "s3" {
+                    bucket         = "your_bucket_name"
+                    key            = "path/terraform.tfstate"
+                    region         = "region of bucket"
+                    encrypt        = true
+                  }
+                }

-    2). create two files in this directory:
+        4). create two files in this directory:

             1). secret_username.json